coderefinery/reproducible-research/content/workflow-management.md

    use `--cores 1` instead) specifies the number of CPU cores used for execution.
 It should display something like *deleting x*, while deleting previously created files (if you ran this before, otherwise nothing).
-Then run the process again with `snakemake -j 1`.
-When it is done, scroll back up to ~line 5 of the printed information.
-Here, the job counts are shown.
-If everything went well, it should have run 11 jobs, everything once, but count_words and make_plot, which was run 4 times each (once for each input book).
+2. Then run the process again with `snakemake -j 1`.
+   If everything went well, it should have run 11 jobs in total.
+Most rules have run once, but count_words and make_plot are run 4 times each (once for each input book).
 In the text printed below this in your terminal you can see when each job was run and what was done in each job.
-You can also see the number of jobs shown as *11 of 11 steps (100%) done* in the end of the output.
-2. `touch data/sierra.txt` (unix/git bash) or `copy /b data\sierra.txt
+3. `touch data/sierra.txt` (unix/git bash) or `copy /b data\sierra.txt
    +,,` (windows cmd /anaconda prompt): this command updates the timestamp of the file, for the program it looks like the file has been updated/changed and will need to be reprocessed by all following steps